paritytech/substrate/utils/wasm-builder/README.md

 If a specific rust is installed with `rustup`, it is important that the wasm target is installed as well.
-For example if installing the rust from 20.02.2020 using `rustup install nightly-2020-02-20`, the wasm target needs to be installed as well `rustup target add wasm32-unknown-unknown --toolchain nightly-2020-02-20`.
+For example if installing the rust from 20.02.2020 using `rustup install`, the wasm target needs to be installed as well `rustup target add wasm32-unknown-unknown.

 License: Apache-2.0